Hugh Laurie: Writing

-In 1996, Laurie's first novel, The Gun Seller, an intricate thriller laced with Wodehouseian humour, was published and became a best-seller.
-He has since been working on the screenplay for a film version.
-His second novel, The Paper Soldier, was scheduled for September 2009 but has yet to appear.
+In 1996 Laurie's first novel, The Gun Seller, an intricate thriller laced with Wodehouseian humour, was published and became a best-seller.

 Personal life

 Laurie married theatre administrator Jo Green on 16 June 1989 in the Camden area of London.
-They have three children, Charlie, Bill, and Rebecca.
-Laurie's elder son Charlie played a small role as baby William in A Bit of Fry & Laurie, during a sketch titled "Special Squad".
-His daughter Rebecca had a role in the film Wit as five-year-old Vivian Bearing.
+They have three children.
+Laurie's elder son played a small role as baby William in A Bit of Fry & Laurie, during a sketch titled "Special Squad".
+His daughter had a role in the film Wit as five-year-old Vivian Bearing.
 Stephen Fry, Laurie's best friend and long-time comedy partner, was the best man at his wedding and is the godfather of his children.

+Laurie's mother died from motor neurone disease in 1989, at the age of 73.
+According to Laurie, she endured the disease for two years and suffered "painful, plodding paralysis" while being cared for by Laurie's father, whom he has called "the sweetest man in the whole world".

-While appearing on Inside the Actors Studio in 2006, he discussed his struggles with severe clinical depression.
-He told host James Lipton that he first concluded he had a problem whilst driving in a charity demolition derby, during which he realised that seeing two cars collide and explode made him feel bored rather than excited or frightened; he quipped that "boredom is not an appropriate response to exploding cars".
-As of 2006 he was having regular sessions with a psychotherapist.
+While appearing on Inside the Actors Studio in 2006, Laurie discussed his struggles with severe clinical depression.
+He told host James Lipton that he first concluded he had a problem while driving in a charity demolition derby, during which he realised that seeing two cars collide and explode made him feel bored rather than excited or frightened; he quipped that "boredom is not an appropriate response to exploding cars".

-Laurie admires the writings of P. G. Wodehouse, explaining in a 27 May 1999 article in The Daily Telegraph how reading Wodehouse novels had saved his life.
+Laurie admires the writings of P. G. Wodehouse, explaining in a 1999 article in The Daily Telegraph that reading Wodehouse novels had "saved his life".
 In an interview also in The Daily Telegraph, he confirmed that he is an atheist.
 He is an avid motorcycle enthusiast and has two motorbikes, one at his London home and one at his Los Angeles home.
 His bike in the U.S. is a Triumph Bonneville, his self-proclaimed "feeble attempt to fly the British flag".

-In June 2013, Laurie was the guest on BBC Radio 4's Desert Island Discs, where he chose tracks from Joe Cocker, Sister Rosetta Tharpe, Randy Newman, Professor Longhair, Son House, Nina Simone, Lester Young–Buddy Rich Trio, and Van Morrison as his eight favourite discs.
-This was his second appearance on the show, having previously been on a 1996 episode, where he chose tracks by Muddy Waters, Max Bruch, the Rolling Stones, Frank Sinatra with Count Basie, Ian Dury and the Blockheads, Erich Wolfgang Korngold, and Van Morrison.
+In 2013, Laurie was the guest on BBC Radio 4's Desert Island Discs, where he chose tracks from Joe Cocker, Sister Rosetta Tharpe, Randy Newman, Professor Longhair, Son House, Nina Simone, Lester Young–Buddy Rich Trio, and Van Morrison as his eight favourite discs.
+This was his second appearance on the show, having previously been on a 1996 episode, where he chose tracks by Muddy Waters, Max Bruch, the Rolling Stones, Frank Sinatra with Count Basie, Ian Dury and the Blockheads, Erich Wolfgang Korngold, Van Morrison and Dr. John.

-Laurie is a supporter of Arsenal FC.
+Laurie is a supporter of Arsenal F.C.